dhutapratama/docs/controllers.md

 <a name="basic-controllers"></a>
 ### Basic Controllers

 Let's take a look at an example of a basic controller.
-Note that the controller extends the base controller class included with Laravel: `App\Http\Controllers\Controller`:
+Note that the controller extends the base controller class included with Lets: `App\Http\Controllers\Controller`:

     <?php